cal-data-eng/sp25/syllabus.md

 ### Lecture

 There are two 80-minute lectures per week, **{{page.lec_info}}**.
-You can attend in-person or online (see Ed post), or watch the recording.
+You can attend in-person or online, or watch the recording.
 The class [schedule][schedule] will contain links to video recordings posted within 24 hours after the corresponding class.

 **Lecture check-ins**: Every lecture will have a short series of questions to help check your understanding of the material.
 You will have one week to complete each check-in; no late submissions will be accepted.
 Each check-in is worth 1 point and is graded on completeness as follows:
   * Synchronous (during lecture) complete at least one question.